 Put simply, keto is an extremely low-carbohydrate, high-fat diet that puts the body into a state of ketosis, forcing it to use fat for fuel in the absence of carbs.

 Nyma Peracha, founder of food plan delivery service Be More Keto, has followed the diet for six years and sticks to it while fasting during Ramadan.

 “It’s very healthy to do the keto diet while fasting,” says Peracha, a practising Muslim.
 “The whole point of fasting during Ramadan is to detoxify our bodies.

-Peracha started following the keto diet as a way to balance her hormones.
-She started her meal plan company to share the benefits with others.
+Peracha started following the diet as a way to balance her hormones, and launced her meal plan company to share the benefits with others.

 “When you’re fasting, your body is using fat stores throughout the day,” she explains.
 “Then when you break your fast your body stays in that fat-burning stage because you’re feeding it with fats, rather than carbs.”

 Before taking up keto, Peracha struggled with her sugar intake during Ramadan.